friendlyanon/4chan-thread-archiver/README.md

 -----

-* Works on Android with the proper GNU tools (use Google to find these)
+* Works on Android with the proper GNU tools (use Google to find these) Please edit the interpreter in the first line before using it on Android!
 * The script saves the thread to the current location of the console
 * HTTPS protocol is ignored, HTTP is used for everything
 * The thread's HTML is cleaned up of everything not necessary, which